samuelreichor/craft-query-api/README.md

 > [!WARNING]
-> This npm package is still in production and important features may change.
+> This plugin is still in production and important features may change.

 ## Features